Information for Potential Accelerating Racial Justice 2014 Applicants

 Who can participate in Accelerating Racial Justice?

 All UC students are invited to apply!
-No previous experience is necessary – this intensive is great for folks who’ve never heard the word “racial justice” before through those who are already heavily invested in social justice activism.
+No previous experience is necessary – this intensive is great for folks who’ve never heard the word “racial justice” before through those who are already heavily invested in social justice education and/or activism.

 Participants are expected to have a minimum GPA of 2.3.
 They can be full- or part-time undergraduate, graduate, or non-matriculated students from any UC college or campus.